CristinaOsorio/cart-with-paypal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.

+## Requirements

+It is necessary to have a paypal account.
+Enter [developer.paypal](https://developer.paypal.com/), create a project and put the clientId in the clientID file of the environment variable, so that the application works.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.